 Caleb put the card in his pocket.
 “We’ll see.
 Thanks for the battle, kid.”

 “No problem, Gramps.”
-Joey then walked toward Violet City down Route 31.
+Joey then walked toward Route 30.

 After some rest, the family continued their walk on Route 31 toward Violet City.
-It was a very green area, with high grass and a lot of Caterpies.
-After winning a few battles with random Pokemon, and one very aggressive bug catching trainer, they finally reached Violet City.
+It was very green, with high grass and a lot of Caterpies.
+After a few battles with random Pokemon, and one very aggressive bug catcher, they finally reached Violet City.
 Caleb and family headed right for the Pokemon Center to heal up.
 Soon I’ll be trying for my first gym badge.
 My Pokemon journey really is starting, Caleb thought to himself.

-He wasn’t sure how that was going to go, but he was looking forward to the days and events ahead.
+He wasn’t sure how this would go, but he was looking forward to the days and events ahead.